clarkdatalabs/web_network_visualization/README.md

 2. Cd into the dir your html is currently at.
 For example: `cd Desktop/Beer-Project`
 3. Enter:`python -m SimpleHTTPServer 8000`

 Now you&#39;re ready to render the HTML files.
-Click on [index.html](http://localhost:8000) to render the initial file.
+Click on [local host](http://localhost:8000) to render the initial file.
 Open up the *index.html* file in your preferred text editor.
 We&#39;ll be adding functions, starting at *line 235*, to this file throughout this tutorial.

 # Let's start coding functions